-2s are caring, considerate and affectionate people who often do their best to contribute to the well-being of the people around them.
-They have a natural ability to feel the needs of others.
-They like to engage in actions in which they can use their natural goodness.
-They are also very flattering and often know what to say or do to make others feel admired.
-They have innate relational skills and place great importance on interpersonal relationships.
-They are generally friendly, caring, sociable and warm.
-They like contributing to help others reach their full potential.
+2s are caring, considerate and affectionate, and will often do their best to contribute towards the well-being of those around them.
+They have a natural capability to understand the needs of those around them.
+They like to get involved with things that require their innate goodness.
+They are also very complimentary and often know what to say to flatter others.
+They have innate people skills and interpersonal relationships are incredibly important to them.
+They are generally friendly, thoughtful, sociable and warm.
+They like to help others reach their full potential.

-2s seek at all costs, and often unconsciously, to avoid recognizing their own needs.
-They feel much more comfortable giving than receiving.
+2s try at all costs, and often subconsciously, to avoid recognising their own needs.
+They feel a lot more comfortable giving rather than receiving.
 They do everything they can to not disappoint others and to not have an emotional breakdown about not being loved.

-When they are under the influence of their compulsion (to avoid recognizing their own needs), 2s are driven by the pride (in a particular form), to neglect and repress their own needs to privilege the satisfaction of other.
-They think they have unlimited resources to fill others without needing to recharge their batteries.
+When their compulsion takes over (not paying attention to their own needs), 2s are pushed by their ego: pride (in a certain form), to neglect and reprimand their own needs to prioritise the needs of others.
+They believe they have unlimited resources to help others, without needing to look after themselves.

-Under the influence of their compulsion, 2s can have low self-esteem, can have troubles saying "no", they can depend too much on others and can be too "demanding".
-In deep inner lack of recognition or affection, they can begin to give compulsively, advice or services not necessarily requested.
-The others can then perceive them as authoritarian, too demonstrative or manipulative.
+In the grips of their compulsion, 2s can have low self esteem, not know when to say « no », depend heavily on others and be too « needy ».
+When they are low on internal recognition or affection, they can compulsively give advice or help that has not necessarily been asked for.
+Others may therefore perceive them as being authoritarian, too demonstrative or manipulative.
 If the situation does not improve, they tend to lean towards their disintegration type (type 8), and the negative traits of the latter are adopted into their behaviour.
-They can thus become angry, aggressive, offensive, threatening, vengeful, accusing and rebellious.
+They can thus become angry, aggressive, offensive, threatening, revengeful, accusatory and rebellious.